nfriedly/pagerank.nfriedly.com/readme.md

 ===========================

 A simple tool to report the PageRank of a given site.
 Try an example at http://pagerank.nfriedly.com or host your own.

 Plays nicely with most node.js 0.8+ environments, including heroku.
+Expects a (REDISCLOUD_URL)[http://redis-cloud.com/] environment variable in the form of:

+    redis://username:password@server:port

 Todo:
 -----

-* Change bookmarklet to a popup window so that it can store the results in localStorage
+* Fix bookmarklet - should be a popup window so that it can store the results in localStorage
 * Sort results by date, newest first
 * Add option to delete a result from the list (and localStorage)
 * Add option to refresh results > 24 hours old
 * Add support for multiple values at different dates
+* Add multicore support
+* Clear form on submit
+* Add multiline form option

 GPLv3 License:
 --------------